Clustering multivariate functional data using the epigraph and hypograph indices: a case study on Madrid air quality: Multivariate epigraph and hypograph indices

 In the same way, the multivariate hypograph index of $\mathbf{x}$ ($\mathbf{HI}_n(\mathbf{x})$) with respect to a set of functions $\mathbf{x_1}(t), $ ... $\mathbf{x_n}(t)$ is defined as

 Their population versions are given by:

 and,

-Analogous to the one-dimensional case, the definitions of the epigraph and the hypograph index in multiple dimensions are highly restrictive.
-Consequently, it is necessary to introduce generalized versions of these two indexes.
+Analogous to the one-dimensional case, the definitions of the epigraph and the hypograph indices in multiple dimensions are highly restrictive.
+Consequently, it is necessary to introduce generalized versions of these two indices.

 The multivariate generalized epigraph index of $\mathbf{x}$ ($\mathbf{MEI}_n(\mathbf{x})$) with respect to a set of functions $\mathbf{x_1}(t), $ ... $\mathbf{x_n}(t)$ is defined as